xdmushui/partner-center-sdk/develop/register-a-subscription.md

 ---
 title: Register a subscription
-description: Registers a Subscription resource so that it is enabled for Azure Reserved Instance. ms.assetid: ms.author: v-thpr ms.date: 03/19/2018
+description: Register an existing subscription so that it is enabled for ordering Partner Center Reserved VM Instances. ms.assetid: ms.author: v-thpr ms.date: 03/19/2018